GEEPERs: Principal Stratification using Principal Scores and Stacked Estimating Equations: A Simulation Study

 \subsubsection{Manipulated Factors}

-We manipulated six factors in the simulation, listed in Table \ref{tab:factor}.
-The six factors are not completely crossed---in particular, we let $n$ and $\alpha$ each vary across all the levels listed while holding the other five factors fixed.
+We manipulated four factors in the simulation, listed in Table~\ref{tab:factor}.
+The factors were completely crossed, except that some levels of $n$ and $\alpha$ were tested with the other factors held fixed.

-\textbf{\emph{Sample Size per condition $\bm{n}$:}} The guarantees of M-estimation are all asymptotic, so we examined the behavior of our \textsc{geepers} at a range of sample sizes to determine its finite-sample properties.
+\textbf{\emph{Sample Size per condition $\bm{n}$:}} The guarantees of M-estimation are all asymptotic.
+Hence, we examined the behavior of \textsc{geepers} at a range of sample sizes to determine its finite-sample properties.
+The range of 100--1000 was chosen to represent typical student-level randomized trials in education, for instance, \citet{growthMindsetRuralBurnette} with $n=115$ in the treatment group and $n=107$ in the control group, or \citet{impactPaper}, which initially randomized an average of 1000 students to each condition.

-$\bm{\alpha}$\textbf{:} As mentioned above, $\alpha$ controls the variance of the principal scores, i.e. the extent to which $\st$ is predictable as a function of covariates.
-When $\alpha=0$, the covariates are unrelated to $\st$ and principal scores do not vary between participants, violating \eqref{ass:vps}.
-We expect that the more predictive the covariates, the better the performance of all three estimators.
+$\bm{\alpha}$\textbf{:} $\alpha$ controlled the extent to which $\st$ is predictable as a function of covariates.
+When $\alpha$ was higher, $\st$ was more easily predicted by covariates; when $\alpha=0$, Assumption~\ref{ass:vps} was violated, i.e., $Var(\pp)=0$.
+We expected that more predictive covariates would yield better performance for all three estimators.
 To aid in the interpretation of the $\alpha$ parameter, the online appendix plots $\alpha$ against the area under the receiver operating characteristic curve for each fitted model (AUC), a common measure of classification accuracy \citep{bradley1997use}---an AUC of 0.5 implies that the model is no better than random guessing, and AUC of 1 implies perfect prediction.
 For $0.5\le \alpha \le 1$, the average AUC varies from roughly 0.53 to 0.77; for $\alpha=0.5$, the average AUC was roughly 0.675.
+For reference, in the application in Section~\ref{sec:application}, the main model had an AUC of roughly 0.7.